Astrology Guides

 Can two people with "bad" synastry have a good relationship?

 Yes.
 Synastry describes the terrain, not the destination.
-Awareness of the challenging aspects allows you to work with them rather than being blindsided.
-Many successful long-term couples have difficult synastry aspects that they've learned to navigate.
+Awareness of the challenging aspects lets you work with them instead of being blindsided.
+Many successful long-term couples have difficult synastry aspects that they've learned to handle.
 The key is understanding, not perfection.

 What's the difference between synastry and a composite chart?